jfairbank/pat-packet-visits-ruby-rails/hop-on-it.md

 they didn't receive the package, so we'll try delivering again.
 We always make sure that the package ultimately arrives at its destination.

-> 19: Technical Slide: Multiple clients and multiple servers with the internet in
+> 19: Technical Slide: Congestion
->     the middle.
-Show "X" over paths to signal congestion.
-Maybe show traffic on
->     a highway for metaphor.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 "However, because HTTP packages are so popular and because there are many other